 Zoom has released updates to its Windows, macOS, and Linux desktop client software so that meeting IDs don’t appear on the screen during meetings.
 British Prime Minister Boris Johnson accidentally showed a Zoom meeting ID in a tweet and the Belgian cabinet made a similar mistake.

-In a webinar “ask me something” in early April, Zoom CEO Eric S. Yuan said Zoom had “discovered a potential file sharing vulnerability, so we disabled that feature.”
+In a “ask me” webinar in early April, Zoom CEO Eric S. Yuan said that Zoom “discovered a potential file sharing vulnerability, so we disabled that feature.”

 Until this week, participants in a Zoom meeting could share files with each other via the chat function of the meeting.

 Those AES128 encryption keys are provided by Zoom servers to Zoom clients, and that’s all well and good, except the Citizen Lab has found several Zoom servers in China that issue keys to Zoom users, even if all participants in a meeting in North America.

 Since Zoom servers can decrypt Zoom meetings and Chinese authorities can force Chinese server operators to transfer data, this implies that the Chinese government can see your Zoom meetings.